-Designed by J. Raymond La Thomus of Palm Beach, and the result of a year's construction activity on the part of the service of the foresight and care taken in erecting the four-storey building and the consideration exercised on behalf of resigned by J. Raymond Late Thomus of Palm Beach, and the result of a year's construction activity on the park of the prime contractors, the result of a year's construction activity on the park of the prime contractors.
+Designed by J. Raymond La Thomus of Palm Beach, and the result of a year's construction activity on the part of the service of the foresight and care taken building and the consideration exercised on behalf of resigned by J. Raymond Late Thomus of Palm Beach, and the result of a year's construction activity on the park of the prime contractors, the result of a year's construction activity on the park of the prime contractors.
 Henry C. Beck Ltd., the handsome office block, front-manuscological and the prime contractors.

-The sun's glare will best in the sun's glare will be sun's glare will be sun's glare will best in the sun's glare will best in the sun's glare will be sun's glare will be sun mansard roof which was raised a number of feet to conceal cupolas associated finishing touches, it might be well to mention that its basic construction has been of the with the air conditioning steel frame, reinforced con-system and the elevator over-
+The sun's glare will best in the sun's glare will be sun's glare will be sun's glare will best in the sun's glare will will be sun's glare will best in the sun's glare will w mansard roof which was raised a number of feet to conceal cupolas associated finishing touches, it might be well to mention that its basic construction has been of the with the air conditioning steel frame, reinforced con-system and the elevator over-